rjer-co/rjer-co/README.md

 - 👋 Hi, I’m @rjer-co
-- 👀 I’m interested in designing happy web presences that work
+- 👀 I’m interested in designing happy web presences with personality
-- 🌱 I’m currently learning how to spin up node.js sites and app dynamics
+- 🌱 I work on Ghost instances and WordPress sites
-- 💞️ I’m looking to collaborate on a new social network/community experience
+- 💞️ I’m in my newsletter era and I’m not ashamed of it
-- 📫 Reach me at escan.dev
+- 📫 Reach me at rjer.co

 <!---
 rjer-co/rjer-co is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.